filippovisconti/docs/_posts/adv_comm_net/2024-01-13-9-Congestion-Control.md

    - **difficult** to model, as there are **many** possible causes for delay (network? receiver? ...)
 1. **Packets** **in-flight**
    - **not** fully observable,
    - **difficult** to model, we only know our own packets.
-What are other applications going to sent?
+What are other applications going to send?

 ### On your device?